-3. Associate Professor, Educator Scholar Track
+3. Appointment/Promotion to Associate Professor on the Educator Scholar Track

 In addition to the requirements for appointment as Assistant Professor, appointment at, or promotion to, the rank of Associate Professor on the Educator Scholar Track typically requires evidence of an established and productive career.
 These individuals should be known at the regional or national level for their educational accomplishments, as documented by extramural letters.
 In addition, individuals at this rank should have clear documentation of service and scholarship at a more advanced level than that required for Assistant Professor.
 Examples of scholarship include participation in the development of courses or instructional materials, participation in faculty development activities, and participation in regional or national meetings of professional education societies.
-Clinical Faculty at this rank should have a local reputation of clinical excellence as demonstrated by letters of reference.
-They are expected to demonstrate excellence with relevant patient-valued quality outcomes such as medical record documentation, peer to peer communication, and other quality measures chosen by the clinic, institute, hospital or healthcare system and as vetted by the division/department.
+Clinical faculty at this rank should have a local reputation of clinical excellence as demonstrated by letters of reference.
+They are expected to demonstrate excellence with relevant patient-valued quality outcomes such as medical record documentation, peer-to-peer communication and other quality measures chosen by the clinic, institute, hospital or healthcare system and as vetted by the division/department.
 Faculty titles from previous institutions may be taken into consideration when appointment is made to this rank.